akuklev/akuklev/what-are-types.md

 –––––––––––––––––––——
     p / q : Real
 ```
 Let us assume that `Real` denotes the type of real numbers.
 Then the expression `p / q` cannot be interpreted as division as there are cases for which properly typed `p` and `q` do not yield a real `p / q`.
-No condition like `q ≠ 0` can be imposed on constituents for it is not a condition on constituents' types.
-The only way for the resulting expression to be read as division, is to assign it a new type handling the division-by-zero case.
+No condition like `q ≠ 0` can be imposed on constituents for it is not a condition on constituents' type.
+The only way for the resulting expression to be read as division, is to assign it a new type that handles the division-by-zero case.
 For example, one could use a type (let's call it `PReal`) containing an additional value for the division-by-zero case.

 § Types in Programming
 ----------------------